10 of the best dog sledding tours in Tromsø

 Sleep in an ice dome and drive a dog sled

-Why not combine driving a dog sled with an overnight stay in an ice dome in the Tamok valley?
+Why not combine driving a dog sled with a visit to the ice domes of the Tamok valley?
 These cool structures are remade every winter from blocks of ice.

 Combine a dog sled trip with seeing the ice dome near Tromsø, Norway.

-There’s an ice restaurant, bar and hotel – and you can even watch a film in the cinema made completely from ice.
+There’s an ice restaurant and a bar here – and you can even watch a film in the cinema made completely from ice.

 Go dog-sledding at Camp Tamok